Cut Lab Wait Times From Hours to Minutes: How NIR Spectroscopy Pays for Itself in Feed and Grain Operations

 The Cost of Slow Results in High-Volume Operations

-Multiply that across a full week and the hidden cost becomes visible — not just in time, but in labor, dock space, and missed scheduling windows.
-Near-infrared analysis on that same workflow takes under two minutes per sample.
+Multiply that across a full week and the hidden cost becomes visible.
+It shows up in labor, dock space, and missed scheduling windows.
+NIR spectroscopy on that same workflow takes under two minutes per sample.
 Every load gets tested.
 Results feed directly into the receiving log.
 Supplier negotiations are backed by data, not spot checks.

 How NIR Spectroscopy Works